-The market value for PZV is calculated based on an option pricing method similar to a Black-Scholes-Merton approach using numerical simulations (Monte Carlo Method) to value the capital guarantee embedded.
+The market value for PZV is calculated based on an option pricing method similar to a Black-Scholes-Merton approach to value the capital guarantee embedded.
 As the relevant reinsurance contracts are one-year-contracts (contract boundary), the considered time period in the calculation for the Best Estimate of PZV for GRAWE RE is always the subsequent year.